tractor/tractor-website/home.md

 - There is specific information on [TractoR for R users](TractoR-for-R-users.html), and additional [detailed information](guidelines-for-contributors.html) for anyone actually contributing to the project.
 - Useful information about TractoR-specific conventions can be found on the aptly-named [conventions](conventions.html) page.
 - A specific page covers TractoR's [image registration](registration.html) capabilities.
-- The [diffusion processing](diffusion-processing.html) page covers the processing of diffusion-weighted MR images using TractoR.
+- The [diffusion processing](diffusion-processing.html) page covers the processing of diffusion-weighted MR images using TractoR, and there is also a specific page on [working with structural data](structural.html).
 - TractoR provides reference implementations of various [neighbourhood tractography](http://www.homepages.ucl.ac.uk/~sejjjd2/research/#neighbourhood-tractography) methods, both "heuristic" and "probabilistic", for segmenting specific white matter structures.
 An [HNT tutorial](HNT-tutorial.html) and a [PNT tutorial](PNT-tutorial.html) using TractoR are available, as well as information on the [reference tracts](reference-tracts.html) used by both methods.
+- Various tools exists for creating and working with [connectivity graphs](connectivity-graphs.html), including a reference implementation of the "principal networks" method.
 - There is a specific page about the [facilities in TractoR for handling DICOM files](TractoR-and-DICOM.html) and, importantly, their limitations.
 - Finally, there is a list of [references](references.html) for the methods available through TractoR.